Text-to-Give: Everything Your Church Needs to Know

 And on top of all that, seven out of ten Americans have at least one credit card.

-Text giving isn’t the only alternative to cash and checks, though—nor is it the best one.
+Text giving isn’t the only alternative to cash and checks, though.
 This same argument applies to any other online giving solution.

 The Pushpay giving platform offers givers a 10-second donation experience by allowing them to text to a number and be sent a link to give.
 Even first-time donors can enjoy an easy, secure giving experience at your church through the Pushpay platform, and your church will see at least a 5% increase in donations within the first year.
 To learn more about how Pushpay can increase generosity and participation at your church, talk to an expert today.